-The scam only works for returns that have not been filed by the real, legitimate taxpayer, so the scammers and fraudsters are working hard right now, betting that you will wait until March or April to file.
+The scam only works for returns that have not been filed by the real, legitimate taxpayer, so the scammers and fraudsters are working hard right now, betting that you wait until the last minute to file.

 Simply, Tax ID theft is a lucrative business.